 Issue: Chatbots are computer programs or simple artificial intelligence (AI) systems that can conduct natural-sounding conversations with humans via textual or auditory methods.
 Chatbots have been in use for many years for performing small tasks such as reporting the weather or ordering food.
 With extensive recent developments in AI, chatbots have broadened their capabilities and numerous companies now use them to perform essential tasks, including customer service operations and human resource functions.
-According to a survey by Oracle, 80 percent of businesses say they already use or plan to use chatbots by 2020.
+By 2025, the chatbot market is expected to reach USD $1.25 billion globally.

 Chatbots have recently made great strides in the U.S. insurance industry.
 They are able to provide customers with efficient service when responding to quick and common requests, such as passwords, policy copies, and billing questions.
 Chatbots are able to speak to and understand people to a degree that feels nearly human, allowing them to personalize and automate multiple processes and enhance the relationship between the insurer and the policy holder.

 Background: The world's first chatbot, named Eliza, was designed in 1966 by Joseph Weizenbaum.
 Today, chatbots are used extensively as the technology has become widespread and easier to obtain.
 Some of the most popular chatbots being used today include Amazon's Alexa, Google's Home, Apple's Siri and Microsoft's Cortana.
 These artificially intelligent chatbots are replacing real-life personal assistants to help customers accomplish certain tasks.
 For example, one can use any of these four chatbots to instantly schedule reminders, set alarms, play music, control a smart home, etc.